Apply for a foreign worker recruiter's licence

 Recruiters help employers in B.C. find foreign workers.
 Individual recruiters must be licensed in B.C., even if their business or main operations are located outside of the province.
 Businesses or organizations that offer recruitment services do not get licensed – only individuals are licensed.
 Recruiters who operate without a licence could be fined up to $10,000.

-If an employer in B.C. is using a recruiter to hire foreign workers under the federal Temporary Foreign Worker Program, the recruiter must be licensed.
+If an employer in B.C. is using a recruiter to hire foreign workers under the federal Temporary Foreign Worker (TFW) Program, the recruiter must be licensed.
 Employers may have their registration cancelled or suspended for using a recruiter who is not licensed in B.C., the employer can be fined and/or have their registration to hire temporary foreign workers cancelled.

 - Recruiter licensing requirements under the Temporary Foreign Worker Protection Act and Regulation (PDF, 865 KB)